 Why not aspire to be a Hillsongesque mega church with cool people (like Justin Bieber in GQ no less)?
 Why not achieve notoriety that keeps the curious investigating, attracts money, and makes lots of space for anonymous people to have a private moment with Jesus while the speakers blare and screens elicit emotion?
 Why not bring all the massive capacity of technology to create an atmosphere of victory?
 Why not use the power of group excitement to beat back the devil?
+We have tried to answer these questions.

 Being a bathtub or building a life together?

 Building a house for 200 (complete with a bathtub) is more our approach.
 In the process of nurturing Jesus followers, we have a thing about the number 200.
 It is the number of people most people can comfortably relate to, the number in which they can feel safe, be themselves and find responsibility.
-Most people do not manage to comfortably be acquainted with more than 150-300 people (note their Facebook friends number, for instance).
+Most people do not manage to comfortably be acquainted with more than 150-300 people (note the typical Facebook friends number, for instance).
 The famous Dunbar’s number represents a bunch of sociologists validating this fact.

 So we think a congregation of cells should be about 200 adults – big enough to be expansive and self-sufficient, small enough to let everyone be known and valuable — a place where good trees can bear good fruit, like Jesus hoped.
 A congregation is pretty healthy if it grows past 100 people (the basic single-leader “family” church) and gets to 200.
 After 300 it is another kind of animal.
 People may feel more comfortable at 10, 100 or 200 (or 2000!), but we think that a functioning family of the many kinds of groups who make up the body of Christ has all the pieces they probably need at about 200 moving toward 300.